untidy-hair/service_object/README.md

 ## Sample 2

-A sample with DB transaction.
+A sample with DB transaction and rollback process.

 ### Controller
 ```ruby